-With Email Tabs, you have the option of how much you want to share.
+With Email Tabs, you can choose how much you want to share.
 To begin, click the Email Tabs icon at the top the browser and select the tabs you want to share.
 You can decide how much of the content you want to send like only the links, a screenshot preview or the full text.
 Then, just hit send and your selection will be automatically sent to your Gmail inbox.
-The operation would be continuous if you are logged into your Gmail account.
+The operation will be continuous if you are logged into your Gmail account.
 Support for other Email services providers like Yahoo and Outlook is still under progress.

 You can also save the links for future reference as Email Tabs allows you to copy multiple tabs to Clipboard.